studenttak/modules/0305/mdModule.md

 # Ordering

-In some cases, ordering of trials in an experiment is not important.
+In some cases, the ordering of trials in an experiment is not important.
 For example, in the case of Lottery, choosing 1,2,3,4,5 is the same as choosing 5,4,3,2,1.